AndrewDeCHamplain/Bomberman/README.md

  - Press 'Spacebar' to drop a bomb

+Testing:
   Run Files: TestDriver.java and Server.java
   For Ease of Use: Use Eclipse
   For Testing Case:
   - Run Server.java and TestDriver.java